sharpgames/sim4/README.md

 Access to http://0.0.0.0:3000/ and sign in.

-(You can use puma instea of rails server, then you should access to http://0.0.0.0:9292/ in default.)
+(You can use puma instead of rails server, then you should access to http://0.0.0.0:9292/ in default.)

 ## Usage